kubernetes/kops/.github/ISSUE_TEMPLATE.md

 ------------- BUG REPORT TEMPLATE --------------------

-1. What kops version are you running?
-Use `kops version`?
+1. What `kops` version are you running?
+The command `kops version`, will display this information.

-1. What Kubernetes version are you running?
-Use `kubectl version`?
+2. What Kubernetes version are you running? `kubectl version` will print the version if a cluster is running or provide the Kubernetes version specified as a `kops` flag.

-1. What cloud provider are you using?
+3. What cloud provider are you using?

+4. What commands did you run?
+What is the simplest way to reproduce this issue?

-1. What commands did you execute, and what happened after the commands executed?
+5. What happened after the commands executed?

-1. Can you provide cluster manifest `kops get --name my.example.com -oyaml`?

-1. What you expected to happen?
+6. What did you expect to happen?

-1. How can we to reproduce it (as minimally and precisely as possible)?
+7. Please provide your cluster manifest.
+Execute
+  `kops get --name my.example.com -oyaml` to display your cluster manifest.
+  You may want to remove your cluster name and other sensitive information.

-1. Can you run the `kops` command with the `-v 10` flag and provide logs?
+8. Please run the commands with most verbose logging by adding the `-v 10` flag.
+  Paste the logs into this report, or in a gist and provide the gist link here.

-1. Anything else do we need to know?
+9. Anything else do we need to know?

 ------------- FEATURE REQUEST TEMPLATE --------------------

 1. Describe IN DETAIL the feature/behavior/change you would like to see.

-1. Feel free to provide a design supporting your feature request.
+2. Feel free to provide a design supporting your feature request.